yuneun92/LangChain-OpenTutorial/.github/PULL_REQUEST_TEMPLATE.md

   *If you have personal circumstances, inform the PM in advance.
 Failure to notify the PM before a delay (by Monday 23:59) may result in a penalty.

 🔍 Review Guidelines
-🖥️ Review OS: Mac
+🖥️ Review OS: Win/Mac/Linux
 ✅ Checklist
  - [ ] **Template Rule Compliance**: Ensured that the PR follows the template guidelines.
 (YES/NO)
  - [ ] **Table of Contents Links**: Verified that all links in the Table of Contents work correctly.
 (YES/NO)
  - [ ] **Image Naming Compliance**: Checked if all included images follow the naming guidelines.
 (YES/NO)